hhoover/eks-kong/README.md

 Assumes a Kong enterprise `license.json` file in `./gateway` and `./mesh` - you'll need two licenses (one for Gateway and one for Mesh)

+You'll need a domain that exists in Route53.

 ## Providers

 | Name | Version |